-- Place your pizza in the oven and let cook for 12 minutes.
+- Place your pizza in the oven and let cook for 7-10 minutes.
 Cook time may be slightly lower if you’re using a pizza stone.
 Note: It’s important that you say “Bye pizza!
 Have a good time in the oven!” when you put it in the oven.
-It’s also important that you turn the oven light on and stare at it for 12 minutes.
+It’s also important that you turn the oven light on and stare at it for the cook time.

 - Once cooked, remove the pizza from the oven and cut into six slices.
 Serve piping hot.

 - It’s okay if your dough is a little thin when you put it in the oven, as long as your pan or stone is well floured.
 Ideally, you want a uniform thickness, but the dough will rise, so even if it’s a little translucent, it’s not going to fall apart in the oven.